More than 50 whales dead in mass beaching on Scottish isle

 The group was founded in 1988 and has 20 whale rescue pontoons at strategic locations across the UK to help stranded whales and dolphins.

-Between 2011 and 2015, it responded to a series of mass pilot whale strandings in Scotland, including one incident that involved a pod of more than 70 pilot whales.
+Between 2011 and 2015, it responded to a series of mass pilot whale sstranding in Scotland, including one incident that involved a pod of more than 70 pilot whales.

 Follow us on: Facebook, Twitter, Google News, Instagram